List of awards and nominations received by Mel Brooks

 The following is a list of awards and nominations received by Mel Brooks.

 Mel Brooks is an American actor, writer, director, producer, comedian, and composer.
-Over his 70 year career in film, theatre, and television Brooks has won an Academy Award (plus an Honorary Academy Award), four Emmys, three Tony Awards, three Grammys, and has been nominated for six Golden Globes and one BAFTA Award.
-With his Tony wins for The Producers in 2001, he became one of only twenty one people who have won an Emmy, Grammy, Oscar and Tony Award.
+Over his 70 year career in film, theatre, and television Brooks has won an Academy Award (plus an Academy Honorary Award), four Emmy Awards, three Tony Awards, three Grammy Awards, and has been nominated for six Golden Globe Awards and one BAFTA Award.
+With his Tony wins for The Producers in 2001, he became one of only eight people (now 21) who have won an Emmy, Grammy, Oscar and Tony Award.
 Additionally, he has received a Kennedy Center Honor in 2009, a Hollywood Walk of Fame star in 2010, the 41st AFI Life Achievement Award in 2013, a British Film Institute Fellowship in 2015, a National Medal of Arts in 2016, and a BAFTA Fellowship in 2017.

 Brooks won the Academy Award for Best Original Screenplay for his satirical black comedy film The Producers (1967) and was nominated for the Academy Award for Best Adapted Screenplay for the satirical western comedy Blazing Saddles (1974) and Best Original Song for its title theme.
 He was nominated for the BAFTA Award for Best Screenplay for Blazing Saddles.
 Brooks has received six competitive Golden Globe Award nominations without a win.
 He won two Writers Guild of America Awards for Best Original Screenplay for The Producers and Blazing Saddles.

 He adapted The Producers into a commercially and critically successful 2001 musical on Broadway starring Nathan Lane and Matthew Broderick.
 At the 55th Tony Awards he received three Tony Awards for Best Musical, Best Book of a Musical, and Best Original Score.
 Brooks also received three Drama Desk Awards, a Drama League Award, a New York Film Critics Circle Award, and two Outer Critics Circle Awards.
 The production transferred to the West End in London where Brooks won the Laurence Olivier Award for Best New Musical in 2005.

 For his work on television he received the Primetime Emmy Award Outstanding Writing for a Variety Series for the CBS variety special The Sid Caesar, Imogene Coca, Carl Reiner, Howard Morris Special (1967) and as well as three Primetime Emmy Awards for Outstanding Guest Actor in a Comedy Series for the NBC sitcom Mad About You in 1997, 1998, and 1999.
 Brooks earned three Grammy Awards; for Best Comedy Album for The 2000 Year Old Man in the Year 2000, Best Musical Theater Album for The Producers, and Best Music Film for Recording The Producers.